-A notable advancement is the utilization of Self-Normalizing Neural Networks (SNNs) for pan-cancer classification, which, as demonstrated by the study on CNV data from The Cancer Genome Atlas (TCGA) lung adenocarcinoma (LUAD), ovarian (OV), liver hepatocellular carcinoma (LIHC), and breast (BRCA) cancers, underscores the importance of feature selection in managing high-dimensional data for effective disease categorization \cite{li2020pan}.
-The SNN model trained to perform pan-cancer classification yielded superior accuracy and macro F1 scores over traditional algorithms like Random Forest \cite{li2020pan}.
-Complementing the pan-cancer approach, an integrative analysis combining histology-genomic data via multimodal deep learning offered a broad-spectrum understanding of cancer biology \cite{chen2022pan}.
-With an extensive dataset from TCGA encompassing 14 cancer types, a deep learning multimodal fusion (MMF) model outperformed attention-based multiple-instance learning (AMIL) model and self-normalizing network (SNN), showcasing the benefits of integrative analytics over singular data type analyses \cite{chen2022pan}.
-Further emphasizing multi-omics data integration, DeepProg, an ensemble framework combined deep learning and machine learning for prognosis prediction \cite{poirion2021deepprog}.
-By processing RNA-Seq, miRNA sequencing, and DNA methylation for 32 cancer types from TCGA, DeepProg excelled in survival subtype prediction and risk stratification \cite{poirion2021deepprog}.
+A significant advancement in the field is the use of self-normalizing neural networks for pan-cancer classification.
+A study leveraging copy number variation data from The Cancer Genome Atlas (TCGA) for lung adenocarcinoma (LUAD), ovarian cancer (OV), liver hepatocellular carcinoma (LIHC), and breast cancer (BRCA) demonstrated that feature selection is crucial for managing high-dimensional data in disease categorization \cite{li2020pan}.
+The self-normalizing model for pan-cancer classification yielded superior accuracy and macro F1 scores compared to a traditional random forest algorithm \cite{li2020pan}.
+Complementing this approach, an integrative analysis that combined histology-genomic data using multimodal deep learning provided broad-spectrum insights into cancer biology \cite{chen2022pan}.
+Using an extensive dataset from TCGA encompassing 14 cancer types, a deep learning multimodal fusion model outperformed an attention-based multiple-instance learning model and a self-normalizing network, demonstrating the benefits of integrative analytics over single data type analyses \cite{chen2022pan}.
+Emphasizing multi-omics data integration, DeepProg—an ensemble framework that combines deep learning and machine learning—achieved high performance in prognosis prediction \cite{poirion2021deepprog}.
+By processing RNA-Seq, miRNA sequencing, and DNA methylation data for 32 cancer types from TCGA, DeepProg excelled in predicting survival subtypes and risk stratification \cite{poirion2021deepprog}.